gdurin/pyFitting/README.rst

     OPTIONS:
     -f, --filename   Filename of the data in form of columns -c, --cols       Columns to get the data (defaults: 0,1); a third number is used for errors' column -v, --vars       Variables (defaults: x,y)
     -r, --range      Range of the data to consider (i.e. 0:4; 0:-1 takes all) -p, --fitpars    Fitting Parameters names (separated by comas) -i, --initvals   Initial values of the parameters (separated by comas) -t, --theory     Theoretical function to best fit the data (between "...")
     -s, --sigma      Estimation of the error in the data (as a constant value) -d, --derivs     Use analytical derivatives
     --lin            Use data in linear mode (default) --log            Use data il log mode (best for log-log data) --noplot         Don't show the plot output

     EXAMPLE
     bestfit -f mydata.dat -c 0,2 -r 10:-1 -v x,y -p a,b -i 1,1. -t "a+b*x"

-2. TEST THE SCRIPT
+2. Test the script
 ------------------

 To be sure that the script is working correctly, try one of the test fits included.